gematik/eRezept-Examples/README.md

 ## About The Project

 This repository provides software engineers with end to end ePrescription (E-Rezept) examples for testing and hardening of applications.
 This project lives by contribution of functioning Examples by the community of gematik and vendors.
+It contains Standalone examples which are a copy of the examples that can be found on simplifier.net.
+These can be used as reference and/or building blocks for creating own examples.
+Further this repository contains "end to end" examples.
+Each folder contains files that fit a certain use case.

 ## Usage